Code Optimization for Framer Website Performance

 • Load analytics scripts after the page has fully loaded to avoid delaying important visual elements.

-• Prioritise critical scripts (e.g., security scripts) while deferring non-essential ones (e.g., heatmaps).
+• Prioritize critical scripts (e.g., security scripts) while deferring non-essential ones (e.g., heatmaps).

-Sites on Google’s first page load in 1.65 seconds on average, highlighting why prioritising non-blocking scripts is crucial for search rankings.
+Sites on Google’s first page load in 1.65 seconds on average, highlighting why prioritizing non-blocking scripts is crucial for search rankings.

 Lazy-Loading Third-Party Components